Skip to Content

 Just a quick tip to finish off with.
 Many men become frustrated by their first couple of waxing attempts.
 Whether it’s done DIY, or professionally, it isn’t comfortable.

 Trimming and shaving just seem so much quicker, more efficient, and more comfortable.
-But don’t give up on waxing too soon.
+But try not to give up on waxing too soon.

 If you do take it seriously and stick to this schedule, you’ll gradually notice that the time in between sessions becomes longer.